Frequently Asked Questions

 Following discharge, cats will need to be housed strictly indoors and use a litter tray for approximately two weeks.
 During this time, contact with the owner is restricted to a maximum of 15 minutes lap-time once a day.
 Contact with children < 12 years of age, pregnant or breast-feeding women and women trying to conceive should be avoided.

-No. At AMVS Feline Hyperthyroid Clinic all cases are individually assessed and doses are calculated based on a clinical scoring system that takes into consideration the severity of clinical signs, serum total T4 concentration and size of the goitre.
+No. At AMVS Feline Hyperthyroid Clinic all cases are individually assessed and doses are calculated based on a clinical scoring system that takes into consideration the severity of clinical signs and serum total T4 concentration.
 This system ensures that the lowest required dose of radioactive iodine is used avoiding unnecessary exposure risks for owners and staff members and reducing the risks of iatrogenic hypothyroidism.

 All cases will be assessed and clinically scored prior to treatment by a team of RCVS, European and American recognised specialists in the Small Animal Internal medicine assisted by a team of capable veterinary specialists in training.